 There are titles in this list from both sides of the pond, as well as one from Japan.
 Some are outright scare-fests while others stick to the spooky side of things, so don't worry if hardcore horror isn't your thing.
 So, without further ado, read on to find out our picks of the best haunted house movies out there (and one haunted hotel movie, too, for good measure) – be prepared to scare yourself silly.

 Just mention the words haunted house movies and The Innocents silently makes its ominous presence known.
 It’s the oldest on this list, but don’t let that put you off this classic British horror.
 Deborah Kerr takes on a governess role to two mysterious children in a looming gothic mansion.
 Creepy kids in horror aren’t a modern invention and there’s a fascinating, if disturbing, case of possession at work in the Innocents.

-Loosely based on The Turn of the Screw by Henry James (which will also form the basis of The Haunting of Hill House season 2) and with a script from none other than Truman Capote, this ghostly tale is packed with atmosphere you could cut with a knife.
+Loosely based on The Turn of the Screw by Henry James (also the basis for The Haunting of Bly Manor) and with a script from none other than Truman Capote, this ghostly tale is packed with atmosphere you could cut with a knife.
 But this movies doesn’t need one of those to scare you.
 A disturbing soundtrack and claustrophobic camera mean we always feel as trapped within these walls as the children.
 The Innocents is vital haunted horror homework and a perfect introduction to a genre that really doesn’t want you to get a good night’s sleep.